- American Cockroach

-This true bug in the insect family Pentatomidae is known as an agricultural pest in its native range of China, Japan, Korea and Taiwan.
-Recently, the BMSB has become a serious pests of fruit, vegetables and farm crops in the Mid-Atlantic region and it is probable that it will become a pest of these commodities in other areas in the United States.
+This true bug in the insect family Pentatomidae is known as an agricultural pest in its native range of China, Japan, Korea, and Taiwan.
+Recently, the BMSB has become a serious pest of fruit, vegetables, and farm crops in the Mid-Atlantic region and it is probable that it will become a pest of these commodities in other areas in the United States.

 BMSB becomes a nuisance pest both indoors and out when it is attracted to the outside of houses on warm fall days in search of protected, overwintering sites.
 BMSB occasionally reappears during warmer sunny periods throughout the winter, and again as it emerges in the spring.